inspatiallabs/inspatial-dev/packages/run-draft/doc/philosophy.md

 ### Open Source Should Mean Accessible Source

-True open source isn't just "view the code"—it's **"run the code without becoming a systems administrator."** We believe in:
+True open source isn't just "view the code" it's **"run the code without becoming a systems administrator."** We believe in:

 - **Ownership without expertise** - You should control your data without needing a CS degree
 - **Deployment without DevOps** - One binary, infinite scale
-- **Freedom without friction** - Fork it, modify it, ship it—without Docker PhD requirements
+- **Freedom without friction** - Fork it, modify it, ship it without Docker PhD requirements

 ### Open Source, Actually Open